 A Transfer Counselor will assist you throughout the transfer process and your first term of registration.
 Your advising file is then sent to the Nutrition Department.

 No. Students must apply to Dietetic Internship programs of interest.
 Consistent with 'match' procedures, neither the university or faculty place undergraduate students into Dietetic Internship programs.
 Acceptance and match into Dietetic Internship programs are competitive; the national computer match rate for Dietetic Internships is approximately 50% (of those who apply to those who are matched in April).
 You must make yourself a competitive candidate.
-Refer to the Nutrition Major Handbook for more information about the process and suggestions to enhance your competitiveness.
+Refer to the Nutrition and Dietetics Major Guide for more information about the process and suggestions to enhance your competitiveness.

 The Benedictine University Nutrition Programs will be recognized at the community, state, national, and international level for their leadership in developing optimal teaching and learning.
 The programs will prepare future Registered Dietitian Nutritionists, health educators, community nutritionists, and nutrition managers to address important food and nutrition issues that impact the quality of life of people.